illinois-cs241/illinois-cs241.github.io/_slides/lockpicking_lab.md

 ## What is it?

-A virtual machine is simply a computer that is running ontop of another computer emulation system.
+A virtual machine is simply a computer that is running on top of another computer emulation system.
 The computer emulation underneath can be an operating system like Ubuntu that has an application like VmWare workstation to emulate the VM.

 ## Bare Metal